What is Ad Tech Insights?

 1. We first manually built a list of URL endpoints that signify the publisher is using a CMP and which one.
 This list includes over 500 expressions, including the IAB URL formatting, open-source code from AppNexus and Axel Springer, WordPress plug-ins, and miscellaneous other vendors

-2. Next, we pull the Top 10K US and UK sites using Amazon Alexa's API.
+2. Next, we pull the Top 10K US sites using Amazon Alexa's API.
 This list is updated every 3 months to account for traffic fluctuations

-3. Finally, we look at every site in the list using multiple geo IPs (France, Spain) to see if they are pinging any of the CMP endpoints and which ones
+3. Finally, we look at every site in the list using a French IP (via a VPN) to see if they are pinging any of the CMP endpoints and which ones

 While doing the research, we identified five main types of consent collection tools: